 TheMouseForLess Tip: For a complete analysis of the best time to plan your visit, read our Choosing Vacation Dates Guide.

 Should I Stay On or Off Site?

-With the amount of tourists that travel to the Orlando area every year, the variety and number or accommodations is large and growing.
-When you are first beginning your trip planning, the decision of whether to stay on Disney property (“on site”) or somewhere else (“off site“).
+With the amount of tourists that travel to the Orlando area every year, the variety and number of accommodations is large and growing.
+When you are beginning your trip planning, the decision is whether to stay on Disney property (“on site”) or somewhere else (“off site”).

-If you ask someone’s opinion for whether you should stay on of off site, you will get a wide range of opinions.
-Below, we wanted to share some of the pros and cons for you to consider.
+If you ask someone’s opinion for whether you should stay on or off site, you will get a wide range of opinions.
+Here are some of the pros and cons to consider.

 “The Magic” Factor

 The story goes: One day while strolling through Disneyland, Walt Disney saw a Frontierland cowboy walking through Tomorrowland.
 Walt was disturbed by the sight and felt it ruined the Magic.
 When he made the decision to build a second park, he vowed that problems such the cowboy and view of area businesses from the Disneyland park would be overcome at his new park.
 Walt Disney World Resort was created with this philosophy in mind.
 From the Utilidors running under the Magic Kingdom that house utilities, garbage disposal, wardrobe, costuming, locker rooms, offices, break rooms, two employee cafeterias, and a computer control room, to out-of-the-way access roads and invisible areas for delivery trucks, to the detailed theming of resorts and restaurants, all of Walt Disney World Resort is a stage meant to immerse visitors in the magic.